top of page

 Adding Caster Wheels

-The feet have holes in them for bolting the hydraulic press to the ground.
-I doubt most people will do that, especially if they ever want to move it around.
-Some shop spaces are dynamic and equipment has to move around depending on the project.
+The feet have holes for bolting the hydraulic press to the ground.
+I doubt most people will do that, especially if they want to move it around.
+Some shop spaces are dynamic, and equipment has to move around depending on the project.

 My favorite caster wheels for heavy equipment that also need to be very solid when stationary are Foot Master leveling casters.
 I've used these on my Southbend lathe and other shop tools for years.
 The wheels don't get flat.
 The rubber feet work great, but the extension/retraction mechanism could use improvement.
-It's annoying to use, hurts your fingers, and so it makes you not want to use them often.
+It's annoying to use, hurts your fingers, making you not want to use them often.
 I haven't tried the ratcheting version, but they are supposedly better.
-In general they are better suited for heavy equipment that rarely gets moved, not something that you want to take out and put away every time you use it.
+In general, they are better suited for heavy equipment that rarely gets moved, not something you want to remove and put away every time you use it.

 WHERE TO BUY